imahamdan/ctt_docs/Writerside/topics/convergedvminsearch-1.md

 1. standalone & dependency free testing
 2. same PRE for both SRH & CHK
 3. maintenance and sustain --> what ever goes to chk/srh goes for both
-4. the combination of search & check into a single test-blend will prevent testing same corner and waste testtime
+4. the combination of search & check into a single test-unit will prevent testing same corner and waste testtime
-5. Ctt ready, to run a test-blend without any knowledge or PATMOD handling
+5. Ctt ready, to run a test-unit without any knowledge or PATMOD handling